mochang2/info-sec/info-sec-project/README.md

 Using these functions the attackers can get the name of the tables which an administrator created and
 ![blind sql column name injection](https://user-images.githubusercontent.com/63287638/120576439-b9044700-c45d-11eb-8df3-12f3c597758a.PNG)
 </br>
-can get the name of the columns of the tables which an administrator created. _(You may remember that the 'auth_user' table has user credentials)_
+can get the name of the columns of the tables. _(You may remember that the 'auth_user' table has user credentials)_
 </br>

 The web page to practice blind SQL injection is a bulletin board page.
 When a user enters some text in the search form(placeholder is _search using title_), web server only returns the posts containing the text in the title.
 The below picture is the default page that basically shows all posts.